-While the silver mines in Kutná Hora certainly date back to the medieval age, they lay unused and unrecorded for centuries till a team of geohydrologists found it accidentally in 1967.
+While the silver mines in Kutná Hora certainly date back to the medieval age, they lay unused and unrecorded for centuries until a geohydrologists team found it accidentally in 1967.
 Archaeologists established that it dated back to the era of hand mining, using a chisel and hammer, as proven by the marks on the narrow walls.

 Art Gallery of the Central Bohemian Region

-One of the main talking points of this building are the statues found outside, which are all of saints and are obviously connected to the fact that this building was previously inhabited by Jesuits.
+One of the main talking points of this building is the statues found outside.
+They are all of the saints and are obviously connected to the fact that Jesuits previously inhabited this building.
 In fact, they were the occupants of this building all the way back in 1626, when they came to attempt to convert the citizens back to the Catholic religion once again.
 The statues bear a remarkable similarity to those on the Charles Bridge in Prague, and this is because both sets of statues were made as propaganda for the Counter-Reformation movement.
-Should you wish to visit, you can buy a combo-ticket for 120 CZK, which will grant access to all of the exhibits here.
+Should you wish to visit, you can buy a combo ticket for 120 CZK, granting access to all of the exhibits here.

 Stone Fountain (Kamenna Kasna)

 Kutna Hora has, for a long time, been home to much of the country’s mining, and, as such, obtaining clean drinking water was a real struggle for the population.
 To solve this problem, an intricate system of pipes was created to bring water to the town, which ran into large storage tanks to ensure that water was always available.
 In the 15th century, the Stone Fountain was built over one of these tanks by the architect Rejsek, and its Gothic style came to be one of the centrepieces of the town.
 It is now found on Rejskovo Namesti – it no longer works but can still be seen in the same form it took when it was originally built.